aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ## PREFACE

-Software systems are created for different domains and using various technologies.
+SW systems are created for different domains and using various technologies.
 But they share similar rules of architecture: rules are about ordering and assembling the building blocks of programs.

 ## PART I. INTRODUCTION

-Getting software working is easy.
+Getting SW working is easy.
 Kids, students and juniors create programs.
 The code they produce may not be pretty, but it works because getting something to work – once – is easy.

-Gettings software right is hard.
+Gettings SW right is hard.
 It requires knowledge, skills that most programmers don't take time to develop.
 It requires high level of and discipline and didication that most programmers never dreamed they'd need.
 It takes a passion for the craft and the desire to be a professional.

-When your software is done right:
+When your SW is done right:

 - ~~you need hords of programmers to keep it working~~;
 - ~~you need massive requirements documents and huge issue tracking systems~~;